This easy Cobb salad recipe is colorful, flavorful and fun to serve it as a meal. The combination of ingredients make it filling and satisfying .

-I periodically consume this delicious salad when I go to restaurants.
-I can’t help myself because I love everything on it.
+I periodically consume this delicious salad when I go to restaurants because it’s chockfull of flavor and so satisfying to eat.
+I love everything on it.

-I do prefer to have my own version of the Cobb salad because even though I will eat it out, I want to control what I put on it.
+I do prefer to have my own recipe of this salad because even though I will eat it out, I want to control what I put on it.
 At home, I can use organic ingredients.

 I love my organic ingredients.
-The only thing on this salad that isn’t organic is the blue cheese.
-Everything else is.
+The only thing on this salad that isn’t organic is the crumbled blue cheese.

 This post may contain affiliate links, which means I get a small commission, at no additional cost to you, if you click the link and buy something.
 You can read my disclosure here.

-I do my cooking the day before I want to assemble and serve it.
+- I make the chicken the day before I want to assemble and serve the salad.
 For one thing, I prefer to do my cooking ahead of time.
 For another, the ingredients will all be nicely chilled.
 Of course, you can cook what you need the same day and still have a chilled salad so if that’s more convenient for you, I say go for it.

 We can now dress this lovely salad with some blue cheese dressing.